scossu/lakesuperior/README.md

    `export FCREPO_CONFIG_DIR=<your config dir location>` (alternatively you can add this line to your virtualenv `activate` script)
 1. Configure the application
-1. Start your triplestore and STOMP broker
+1. Start your STOMP broker
 1. Run `util/bootstrap.py` to initialize the binary and graph stores
 1. Run `./fcrepo` for a multi-threaded server or `flask run` for a single-threaded development server